 - Static persistent desktops, including Remote PC Access

-Assign on first use is not support during outages.
+Assign on first use isn’t support during outages.

 For more information about available VDA functions during outages, see VDA management during outages.